awsdocs/amazon-eks-user-guide/doc_source/connector-grant-access.md

 The IAM user or role that you use to access the AWS Management Console must meet the following requirements\.
 + It has the `eks:AccessKubernetesApi` permission\.
-+ The Amazon EKS Connector Service account can impersonate the IAM or role in the cluster\.
++ The Amazon EKS Connector Service account can impersonate the IAM user or role in the cluster\.
 This allows the eks\-connector to map the IAM user or role to a Kubernetes user\.

 **To create and apply the Amazon EKS Connector cluster role**